Key Clinical Questions

 Understanding the pathophysiologic underpinnings of acute respiratory failure simplifies the diagnostic approach and informs therapeutic interventions that are physiologically sound.
 Respiratory failure can be broken into five major categories:

-Shunt occurs when pulmonary blood flow does not participate in ...
+Shunt occurs when pulmonary blood flow does ...